Achyuttiwari/Coffee_Machine/README.md

-# Hyperskill
+# Hyperskill Project

 Contains projects produced on Hyperskill - https://hyperskill.org/profile/1150016

 ## Coffee Machine

-Write the software for a simulation of a real-world coffee machine. https://hyperskill.org/projects/33
+#### Write the software for a simulation of a real-world coffee machine. https://hyperskill.org/projects/33

 #####  Stage #1 Hello, coffee!
 Write a program that puts basic information on the screen: give the machine a chance to tell the customers what it’s doing!